The list of street photography clichés can be all of the following (and more):

 It’s still not a very good photograph.

-If there’s a problem here it’s that a lot of what gets called #streetphotography online is equally as uninspiring or clichéd, yet it gets a tonne of likes.
+If there’s a problem here it’s that a lot of what gets presented as #streetphotography online is equally as uninspiring or clichéd, yet it gets a tonne of likes.

 This engagement is attractive, so more people take the same kind of images, and the cycle continues.

-But there often comes a time where people – both photographers and viewers – decide they want more.
+But there surely must come a time where people – both photographers and viewers – decide they want more.